What is a drug-free workplace program?

 *This chart only applies to insured NY-based employers.

 This means if your business pays $60,000 in workers’ comp premiums annually, you could receive a credit of $6,000 the first year and $3,600 every following year.
-Combine these savings with drug-free employees and less workers’ comp claims and you’re likely to save even more.
+Combine these savings with drug-free employees and fewer workers’ comp claims and you’re likely to save even more.

 How can Mobile Health help set up a drug-free workplace?